The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-When the federal General Services Administration (GSA) determines that federal property is surplus, it is made available to all fifty states on a fair and equitable basis.
-State Agency Surplus Property (SASP) field agents along with approved personnel from other states are allowed onto various federal facilities for the purpose of selecting property that can be utilized by eligible entities within their own states that are approved to participate in the Federal Surplus Program.
+When the federal General Services Administration (GSA) determines that federal property is surplus, it is made available to all 50 states on a fair and equitable basis through the Federal Surplus Property Donation Program.
+State Agency Surplus Property (SASP) field agents, along with approved personnel from other states, are allowed onto various federal facilities for the purpose of selecting property that may be utilized by eligible entities within states that are approved to participate in the Federal Surplus Property Donation Program.

-Massachusetts SASP, a department within the Operational Services Division, is authorized by the federal government to act as the receiving agent for federal surplus property on behalf of the eligible Commonwealth entities.
+Massachusetts SASP, a department within the Operational Services Division, is authorized by the federal government to act as the receiving agent for federal surplus property on behalf of eligible Commonwealth of Massachusetts entities.

 After notification from GSA that surplus property is available, the SASP assists in the transfer of federal surplus property to state departments, cities and towns, and those not-for-profit organizations involved in education and public health.

-If you are interested in this worthwhile program, please contact the Massachusetts SASP.
+If you are interested in this worthwhile program, please contact the Massachusetts SASP: OSD_SSPO@state.ma.us.